trevorbaca/mraz/mraz/etc/to-do.md

 TO-DO
 =====

-1. Generalize ImbricationSpecifier to pitch-classes.

-2. Implement ImbricationSpecifier skip-pitch tokens.
+1. Implement ImbricationSpecifier skip-pitch tokens.

-3. Implement ImbricationSpecifier best-spread behavior.
+2. Implement ImbricationSpecifier best-spread behavior.

-4. Allow rests in FigureRhythmMaker talea for duration-colored legato.
+3. Allow rests in FigureRhythmMaker talea for duration-colored legato.

-5. Build segment 7.
+4. Build segment 7.

-6. Make cover.
+5. Make cover.

-7. Debug possible up-up markup contention at stage 5.
+6. Debug possible up-up markup contention at stage 5.

-8. Integrate SetClass group-system tracking.
+7. Integrate SetClass group-system tracking.
     Integrate A/B differencing in group-1 labels.

-9. Integrate PitchClassTree set-class label-coloring.
+8. Integrate PitchClassTree set-class label-coloring.
     Color set-classes that appear multiple times.

-10. Merge everything back to mainline.
+9. Merge everything back to mainline.

-11. Equip SegmentMaker with label_voices property.
+10. Equip SegmentMaker with label_voices property.

-12. Extend selectors to work with named figures.
+11. Extend selectors to work with named figures.

-13. Generalize RegistrationSpecifier:
+12. Generalize RegistrationSpecifier:
     * centroid spacing
     * ChordalSpacingSpecifier
     * multistage (breakpoint) contour specification

-14. Implement SimultaneitySpecifier.
+13. Implement SimultaneitySpecifier.
     Formalize patterned simultaneities in a single voice.
     Applies to output of registration specifier.
     (Octave-greater intervals possible after registration specifier.)
     Implement 0 or more LMRSpecifier objects.

-15. Implement RepartitionSpecifier.
+14. Implement RepartitionSpecifier.
     Pass to FigureMaker.
     Use in combination with successive transforms.

-16. Extend FigureMaker with optional pitch-class transforms.
+15. Extend FigureMaker with optional pitch-class transforms.

-17. Extend FigureMaker with optional RepartitionSpecifier.
+16. Extend FigureMaker with optional RepartitionSpecifier.

-18. Extend FigureMaker with list of 0 or more SimultaneitySpecifier objects.
+17. Extend FigureMaker with list of 0 or more SimultaneitySpecifier objects.

-19. Implement generalized successive transforms.
+18. Implement generalized successive transforms.
 Operates in a single voice.
     First version with six input parameters: list of 1 or more pitch-class sets; list of 0 or more pitch-class transforms including arbitrary permutation; optional repartition specifier; list of 1 or more registration